The rainy season is well underway in Ghana!

 Yesterday afternoon, I left the house to eat at a local restaurant and then visit friends in Roman Ridge, where I used to live.
 Shortly after my plate of Thai noodles arrived, the power went out.
-I looked outside, noticing how ominous the sky had become during my meal…
+I looked outside, noticing how ominous the sky had become during my meal.

-Kente weaving is an ancient art, its roots dating before 3000 B.C.
-This past week Drew, Adriana, and I visited the largest kente village in Ghana – Tafi Abuife.
-Every child in this village of 3000 is taught the art of weaving kente upon reaching the age of seven – as a birthright, responsibility, and means of making money.
+Aikins, our friendly guide, gave us a tour around the village of 3000.
+Every child is taught the art of weaving kente upon reaching the age of seven – as a birthright, responsibility, and means of making money.
 The ‘click clack’ sound of looms can be heard across the village.

 Tafi Atome Monkey Sanctuary is easily one of the most fantastic places I’ve been to in Ghana.
 After spending the night nearby at Wli waterfall, we bought $2 of bananas, hopped in a taxi, and made our way to the monkeys.
 These little guys awaited us…